Skin Cancer

 Understandably, the primary concern with our club is the apparent risk of developing skin cancer and/or wrinkly skin later in life.
 In case you’ve been living under a rock (and unfortunately out of the sun), overexposure to ultraviolet rays is shown to have negative long-term effects since it penetrates the skin and can negatively alter your DNA.
 We see why you would be hesitant, so allow us to explain.

 It doesn’t take a dermatologist to see that a sunburn is bad for your body.
 Your skin becomes irritated, turns red, and can even start peeling off.
 Of course this will be bad for you, and I can see why that would lead to skin cancer!
-Scientists are in general agreement that just 3-5 burns like Jeff’s can increase your risk of skin cancer by more than 80%.
+Scientists are in general agreement that just 3-5 bad burns can increase your risk of skin cancer by more than 80%.

 Harvard Health , Enviro Medica , Science Direct , Life Hack